serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

 Below is a step-by-step walkthrough of creating a new Serverless service using Express.js.
 We will:

-- Deploy a simple API endpoint;
+- Deploy a simple API endpoint
-- Add a DynamoDB table and two endpoints to create and retrieve a User object;
+- Add a DynamoDB table and two endpoints to create and retrieve a User object
-- Set up path-specific routing for more granular metrics and monitoring; and
+- Set up path-specific routing for more granular metrics and monitoring
 - Configure your environment for local development for a faster development experience.

 If you already have an Express application that you want to convert to Serverless, skip to the [Converting an existing Express application](#converting-an-existing-express-application) section below.